aungthumoe5/zawgyi-on-mac/README.md

 ## How to enable Zawgyi Font (No Unicode Support)
 1. Go to Applications/Font Book.
 It is usually found in Utilities/Others Folder.
-2. Select All Fonts filter.
+2. Select 'All Fonts' on the left.
 3. Right-click and disable following fonts:
     * Myanmar MN
     * Myanmar Sangam MN